moonwaystar/SnipScreen/README.md

 ## Features ✨

-- Single-click to open editor, double-click for quick save
+- Single-click to open editor
 - Screenshot editing capabilities:
   - Crop tool with visual guides and dimensions
   - Annotation tool for basic markup